tknighton/EvenBetterDeferral/README.md

 This adds support for checking running apps and skipping prompt if App to be updated isn't running.

 It also adds support for modifying "Blocking" apps at runtime (i.e. if Keynote is running, suppress update).

+And finally, it provides the option to modify the messaging displayed to users at runtime on a per-policy basis, without having to tweak the script itself.

-Future updates may include options for modifying custom messaging at runtime, and program logic for ignoring blocking apps if app to be updated won't require a prompt.
+Future updates may include options for ~~modifying custom messaging at runtime,~~(done!) and program logic for ignoring blocking apps if app to be updated won't require a prompt.

 # Adding the new options